AstralOrdana/Spelunkery/.github/ISSUE_TEMPLATE/bug_report.md

 Minecraft version:
 Spelunkery version:
 Moonlight Lib version:
-Fabric API / QSL / Forge version:
+Fabric API / NeoForge version:

 **Other mods:**
 List all mods that you're using; could be in the form of a list of the filenames, a crash report list, a screenshot of